 Ms. Barker teaches her sixth-grade students how to write sentences using appositives and subordinating conjunctions about Olympian Jackie Joyner-Kersee.

-Ms. French & Ms. Grissler lead their sixth-graders in a whole-class practice of subordinating conjunctions using key vocabulary from the novel, “Romeo and Juliet.”
+Ms. French and Ms. Grissler lead their sixth-graders in a whole-class practice of subordinating conjunctions using key vocabulary from the novel, “Romeo and Juliet.”

 Ms. Baijnauth teaches her first-graders how to begin sentences with the subordinating conjunctions, “Before,” “After,” and “If” to review the life cycle of a butterfly.